Related Articles

 What is a Lifetime Mortgage?

-The most well known and used type of equity release scheme is the lifetime mortgage.
+The most well known and used type of Equity Release scheme is the lifetime mortgage.
 With this type of scheme, you take out a loan against the value of your home and make no repayments until you die or move into long-term care.
-The interest on the loan is added to the overall debt, which means that the debt can quickly
+The interest on the loan is added to the overall debt, which means that the debt can quickly increase.

-Additionally, the lifetime mortgage market has evolved to cover a wider wide range of product choices, resulting in an increase in the number of customizable equity release schemes.
+Additionally, the lifetime mortgage market has evolved to cover a wider wide range of product choices, resulting in an increase in the number of customisable Equity Release schemes.

 What is a Lump-sum lifetime mortgage?